Action of a scattering map on weighted Sobolev spaces in the plane: Introduction

 The formal theory and the beginning of a rigorous treatment of the scattering transform may be found in work of Fokas and Ablowitz \cite{FA:1984} and Beals and Coifman \cite{BC:1988}.
 One remarkable feature of Beals and Coifman is that the map ${\cal R}$ satisfies a Plancherel identity,

 at least for potentials $q$ that are sufficiently regular.
 Since the map ${\cal R}$ is not linear, this identity does not imply the continuity of the map ${\cal R}$ or even that $ \scatter ( q) $ is defined for all $q$ in $L^2$.
 There are several authors who have established continuity of the transform on other spaces.
 Sung \cite{LS:1994a,LS:1994b,LS:1994c} develops estimates for the scattering transform in the Schwartz space.
 Brown \cite{RB:2001b} establishes that the map ${\cal R}$ is continuous in a neighborhood of the origin in $L^2$.
 Perry \cite{PP:2011a} considers the map on a weighted Sobolev space $H^{ 1,1}$ and shows that $ {\cal R}$ is locally Lipschitz continuous on this space.
-Here, we are using $H^ { \alpha, \beta}$ to denote the weighted Sobolev space
+The weighted Sobolev spaces $H^ { \alpha, \beta}$ are defined as

 We use $ \langle x \rangle $ to denote $ \langle x \rangle = ( 1+|x|^2 ) ^ { 1/2}$ and then $ \langle D\rangle^\beta$ is the Fourier multiplier operator $\langle D \rangle ^ \beta f = ( \langle \dotarg \rangle ^ \beta \hat f ) \check {}$.
-Astala, Faraco, and Rogers \cite{AFR:2014} consider the map ${\cal R}$ on the space $ H^ { \alpha, \alpha} $ with $ \alpha >0$ and show that ${\cal R } : H^ { \alpha, \alpha} \rightarrow L^2$ is locally Lipschitz continuous.
+Astala, Faraco, and Rogers \cite{MR3382582} consider the map ${\cal R}$ on the space $ H^ { \alpha, \alpha} $ with $ \alpha >0$ and show that ${\cal R } : H^ { \alpha, \alpha} \rightarrow L^2$ is locally Lipschitz continuous.
 The main result of the current work is to show that $ {\cal R } : H^ { \alpha, \beta }\rightarrow H ^ { \beta, \alpha}$ when $ 0 < \alpha, \beta < 1$ and that the map ${ \cal R}$ is locally Lipschitz continuous.
 We also give a result which shows that in the spaces $H ^ {\alpha, \beta}$, the difference $ \scatter (q) -\hat q$ is better behaved than $\hat q$.
 In particular, if $q$ is in $ H ^ { \alpha, \beta}$, then $ \scatter (q) - \hat q$ will lie in $ H ^ { 2 \beta, 2\alpha}$, at least for $ \alpha, \beta < 1/2$.

 Our result in this paper is a two-dimensional analogue of the results of X.~Zhou \cite{MR1617249} which give mapping properties of a scattering transform for the ZS-AKNS system on weighted Sobolev spaces on the real line.